gemc/home/_documentation/api/options/conf_yaml.md

 Type: `option`

-Description: the prefix for filename that store the used options
+Description: infix for the YAML file that records the resolved options

 Generated from: